masteredward/xavier-system/README.md

   - source: /opt/xavier/workspace
     target: /workspace
     mode: rw
-    # Notice that, by default, the Docker binary and socket is mounted on all containers.
+    # Notice that, by default, the Docker binary and UNIX socket is mounted on all containers.
 This will allow xv-containers to run container tools.
   - source: /usr/bin/docker
     target: /usr/bin/docker
     mode: ro